hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 The exercises are just as important as the text, but only the results of <a href="#sec-2-3">Exercise 3</a>
 and <a href="#sec-4-2">Exercise 14</a> are used subsequently.
-I end with some general thoughts and an annotated bibliography.

 [*Note*.
 Images in this post are still being finalised and may appear, disappear, or undergo sudden change.
 Do not be alarmed!]